rasika-lokhande/cognibot/README.md

 # Cognibot

-> Building a cognitive robot with ROS 2 and Unity
+> Exploring Common Coding Theory in Embodied Robotics with ROS 2 and Unity

 ---